c-blake/ndup/README.md

 Unlike a fully automated context, near duplicate systems may be able to have "iterated by a human in the loop" deployment.
 One thing I came up with myself (but may have prior work somewhere) is *multiple statistically independent framings*.
-This can mitigate "unlucky" framing.
+This can mitigate "unlucky framing".
 Concretely, you can pick different matching values (or different seeds for BuzHash Sboxes) to get entirely independent framings.
 Then you can consider two or more files (with *the same* framing rules) according to N samples (5..12 work ok).
 This idea is more salient to the near duplicate use-case where an end-user may want to tune false positive rates.

-Of course, one can also get *UN*lucky framing & want to automate multiple trials with voting, say a threshold of 4/5 or something.
+Of course, one can also get "lucky framing" & want to automate multiple trials with voting, say a threshold of 4/5 or something.
 Depending upon thresholds, this seems to boost sensitivity (fewer false negatives) without much adverse false positive creation. {TODO: I automated this in a C version, and almost all